 One morning, a few years back, I wanted to make something special just for me.
 I opened my fridge and I saw my baked butternut squash sitting in the airtight container, waiting for me to use it.
 In order not to make a big mess in the kitchen, I decided that I should try to make an omelette with it.
 I was also thinking that curry spice would give it a delicious spicy flavor, and my God I was right!
 And I have been making that exact omelette during the fall season since.

 Are you going to make this recipe?
 Give it a try, and let me know what you think of it in the comments below.
 I can’t wait to see your opinion.

 Baked Butternut Squash

-As I said, I use baked butternut squash that I try to always have in the fridge during the fall.
+As I said, I use the baked butternut squash that I try to always have in the fridge during the fall.
 It is so easy to make, that you won’t even notice.
 All you have to do is turn on the oven to 200°C (400°F) and place the whole butternut squash on baking sheet and straight to the oven.
-Baking time depends on the size of your butternut squash, but usually it takes about an hour.
+Baking time depends on the size of your butternut squash, but usually, it takes about an hour.
 You will know it is done when the skin is very soft to touch and the inserted knife is going through the flash easily (like through the butter).
-Let it cool down, and then place it into airtight container and use it in any dish you want, sweet or savory.
+Let it cool down, and then place it into an airtight container and use it in any dish you want, sweet or savory.

 I don’t throw anything away.
 I use the skin in salads because it has fine nutty flavor and is very soft, and I even make seasoned seeds for a snack.
 Great huh?

 Did you enjoy this post?
 I would like to hear what you think in the comments below.
 If you make it don’t forget to post it on Instagram and tag me @simply.anchy or use hashtag #simplyanchyrecipe, because I love to see all of your kitchen creations.
 Also be sure to follow me on Instagram, Pinterest and Facebook, so that you never miss any of my recipes and posts.